adamdevelops/NotesBySolace/README.md

 ## Getting Started

-<b>Make sure you open into NotesBySolace_master directory to be able to below steps correctly.  </b>
+<b>Make sure you open into NotesBySolace_master directory to be able to do the below steps correctly.  </b>

 To run this application, we will need to do a few things.